OpenTPCast/Docs/guides/UPGRADE.md

 * Ensure that you have Bonjour installed and your firewall is not blocking Bonjour or VirtualHere USB Client so that VirtualHere can detect the TPCast power box, otherwise you will have to manually specify the IP address of the TPCast power box in VirtualHere USB Client by right clicking `USB Hubs` > `Specify Hubs...` > `Add` > `192.168.XXX.XXX:7575` > `OK`.

 ### Tracking Issues
-If you experience tracking issues or devices are being dropped in SteamVR after upgrading, try [switching Wi-Fi channels](ROUTER.md#switching-to-another-wi-fi-channel) or [switching Wi-Fi network mode](ROUTER.md#switching-to-another-wi-fi-network-mode) in your TPCast router.
+If you experience tracking issues or devices are being dropped in SteamVR / Oculus Home after upgrading, try [switching Wi-Fi channels](ROUTER.md#switching-to-another-wi-fi-channel) or [switching Wi-Fi network mode](ROUTER.md#switching-to-another-wi-fi-network-mode) in your TPCast router.

 ### SteamVR Issues
 Reboot your computer and power cycle all devices including the TPCast power box, HDMI transmitter, router and HTC Vive break-out box (if applicable) if you experience issues with the following: